Lifeline-Supported Voice Service

 Support Level Phase-Down

-Because the Lifeline Program began providing support for mobile and fixed broadband service on December 2, 2016, support for mobile and fixed voice-only service will gradually decrease over time.
+The Lifeline Program began providing support for mobile and fixed broadband service on December 2, 2016.
+Thus, the support for mobile and fixed voice-only service will gradually decrease over time.

 |Date||Mobile Voice-Only||Fixed Voice-Only|